Balancing Yin and Yang is really all there is to Chinese Medicine.

 In Full-Cold (say from a bug, where the condition is known as Exterior Cold), treatment usually aims to facilitate sweating.
 This is because if the sweat occurs when the patient starts to feel warm (from treatment or because the body overcomes the cold invasion with Heat), then it shows that the body is dispersing the Cold outwards.

-This 'sweating' treatment disperses Cold, without weakening Yang: indeed it helps Yang raise a fever and naturally cools down with perspiration.
+Such a ‘sweating’ treatment disperses Cold, without weakening Yang: indeed it helps Yang raise a fever and then naturally cools down with perspiration.

 By the way, in balancing Yin and Yang here, you might find something peculiar: that the patient feels cold but has a high fever.